spanikp/ProcessYUMA/readme.md

 ## Build of GPSTk library

+Special build of GPSTk library with applied patch needs to be done.
+This can be done in following steps:

 1. Install prerequisities (tested at Ubuntu 20.04 LTS)
     ```bash
     $ sudo apt install build-essential make cmake libgtest-dev libgmock-dev doxygen graphviz